Rainbow Gathering: History

 The original Rainbow Gathering was in 1972, and since then gatherings have been held annually in the United States from July 1 through 7 every year on National Forest land.
 Throughout the year, regional and international gatherings are held in the United States and in many other places around the world.

+The first Rainbow Gathering of the Tribes was a four-day event in Colorado in July 1972.
+It was organized by youth counterculture "tribes" (youth communes) of the Rainbow Family, based in Northern California and the Pacific Northwest.
+The first three days of the festival took place at Strawberry Lake, outside of Granby, Colorado.
+The lake is in a wooded area elevated 900 feet above the surrounding area.
+Campsites surrounded the lake, and there was no event stage of any kind.
+On the final day, July 4, 1972, most in attendance migrated to Table Mountain, a barren summit located a mile away from the lake.
+This was ostensibly for the noon sighting of a white buffalo, as had been envisioned/prophesied by Barry "Plunker" Adams, a spiritual leader of the Family.
+A week before the festival was to begin, local authorities banned the event and state police blocked the road to the lake.
+A film of the 1972 Gathering states that Paul Geisendorfer, a local landowner, offered his land as a temporary site as over 10,000 attendees gathered behind police barriers.
+While there were hundreds of arrests, the huge number of attendees caused authorities to stand down and let them pass through the barriers.
+Estimates of attendance vary between 20,000 and 45,000.

-The first Rainbow Gathering of the Tribes, a four-day event in Colorado in the United States in July 1972, was organized by youth counterculture "tribes" based in Northern California and the Pacific Northwest.
-Twenty thousand people faced police roadblocks, threatened civil disobedience, and were allowed onto National Forest land.
-This was intended to be a one-time event; however, a second gathering in Wyoming the following year materialized, at which point an annual event was declared.
+The first gathering was intended to be a one-time event; however, a second gathering in Wyoming the following year materialized, at which point an annual event was declared.
 The length of the gatherings has since expanded beyond the original four-day span, as have the number and frequency of the gatherings.

 Although groups from California and the Northwest region of the U.S. were heavily involved in the first Rainbow Gathering, the U.S. Southeast was strongly represented as well.
 At least 2,600 people from throughout that region attended and provided support for the 1972 Rainbow Gathering of the Tribes on Strawberry Lake, above Granby, Colorado.
 There was also strong representation from other regions of the U.S.

 In 2017, the United States gathering was held near the 1.4 e6acre Malheur National Forest in eastern Oregon.
 Between 10,000 and 18,000 attended the multi-day event, near Flagtail Meadow, with the largest crowds expected on July 4.
 The 50th Annual Rainbow Gathering took place in Taos County, New Mexico, in July 2021.

 The 50th anniversary gathering in July 2022 was held in Routt National Forest, Colorado, with over 10,000 in attendance.